anastasiia-popova/data_science_portfolio/README.md

 This collection showcases an array of data-driven projects that I've developed.
 It is presented in the format of Jupyter Notebooks and PDF presentations.

-If you found these projects intriguing and would like to discuss the portfolio further, explore potential work opportunities, or explore collaboration possibilities, please don't hesitate to reach out to me.
+If you found these projects interesting and would like to discuss the portfolio further, explore potential work opportunities, or explore collaboration possibilities, please don't hesitate to reach out to me.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->